 The economics of empty legs are unforgiving.
 The unit cost of the positioning hour is fixed — it flies whether or not you sell a seat.
 Anything you recover is upside.
 But every layer between your seat and the buyer takes a percentage of upside that's already razor-thin.

 A typical broker chain takes 8–15% on top of any agency or platform margin already in play.
 For an empty leg priced at €4,500 net, that often means €600–€700 evaporates before the booking lands in your crew's briefing.
-On Ledig, the booking value lands with you minus only payment processing.
+On Ledig, every euro the traveller pays lands with you — we charge no commission and take no cut.
 The difference scales with every seat you sell.

 Built for the realities of EU private aviation